DeepRegNet/DeepReg/demos/unpaired_ct_lung/README.md

 - Run the demo_train.py script: This script does the following:
   - Specify the training options like gpu support
-  - Specify the config file paths (the config file to define the network is one which is avialable with deepreg and the config file for the data is given in the demo folder)
+  - Specify the config file paths (the config file to define the network is one which is avialable with DeepReg and the config file for the data is given in the demo folder)
-  - Train a network using deepreg
+  - Train a network using DeepReg
 - Run the demo_predict.py script: This script does the following:
   - Use the pretrained network to make predictions for the test set
   - Use the predicitons to plot the results (the path to the images generated in the